Fire of Manisa: Aftermath

 The town is believed to have lost many buildings and objects of historical significance, but a small area around the two imperial Ottoman mosques was saved from destruction.
-Today the town has grown again and had reached 309,050 inhabitants in 2012.

 Damage

 The Turkish government set up a commission called Tetkik-i Mezalim or Tetkik-i Fecayi Heyeti "the atrocity committee" to research and document the events and atrocities.
 The Turkish author Halide Edip saw the town after the fire, as did Henry Franklin-Bouillon, the French government representative, who declared that out of 11,000 houses in the city of Magnesia (Manisa) only 1,000 remained.
 Patrick Kinross wrote, "Out of the eighteen thousand buildings in the historic holy city of Manisa, only five hundred remained."
 The total economic damage was estimated to be more than fifty million lira (in contemporary value).
 Some of the captured Greek soldiers were employed in the reconstruction, such as in the rebuilding of the destroyed Karaköy mosque.During the Lausanne negotiations the Turkish delegation stated that 9,084 buildings in the Sanjak of Manisa, outside the city, town centres were burned by the Greek Army.
 More than 92% of all buildings in the centre of Manisa were destroyed - 13,638 out of 14,773 buildings.
 The Greek Delegation's reply on the same day does not contradict this claim.

 Loder Park, who toured much of the devastated area immediately after the Greek evacuation, described the situation he had seen as follows: